Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### Always nice to have

     tree
-    manpages-dev (includes man pages for the C standard lib)
+    manpages-dev  (includes man pages for the C standard lib) mlocate       (for the 'locate' command)

 #### Packages required by the build system itself (BBS)